Parkb22/chat/examples/chat/README.md

 $ npm start
 ```

 And point your browser to `http://localhost:3001` (or your configured port).
+Click the floating chat button to open the widget!
 Optionally, specify a port by supplying the `PORT` env variable.

 ## Features